mrknmc/ug4/ppls1/report.md

 - use barriers to synchronise rounds
 - degree is immutable, no sync needed
-- rndvalue and first legal color are same within the same round
+- rndvalue and first legal colour are same within the same round
 - after activity compares its colour, degree and rndvalue with others it will either stop or hit a barrier
 - when all activities hit the barrier, next round can progress (`usedcolor` and _first legal colour_ will be different now)